|Fig: LVDT cross-section (source: te.com )

 Advantages of LVDT

-1. It has linearity up to 5mm and have high range for measurement of displacement.
+1. It has linearity up to 5mm and has high range for measurement of displacement.

 2. Less friction and presence of electrical isolation.